dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 > `k8s-ucp` stands for _Kubernetes Universal Control Plane_.

-The GitOps synced repositories does not contain anything else than resources synced with ArgoCD.
+The GitOps synced repositories do not contain anything other than resources synced with ArgoCD.
 Only automated tools and scripts commit changes to the repositories.

-You could choose to store the `core-cluster` and `app-cluster` in the same repository and store every argo-application for the whole organization in single repository.
-From a technical standpoint there is no problem in this solution and it may even be preferred because it will be easier to update the structure for a system that requires changes in multiple-clusters, at the same time.
+You could choose to store the `core-cluster` and `app-cluster` in the same repository and store every ArgoCD-application for the whole organization in a single repository.
+From a technical standpoint, there is no problem with this solution.
+It may even be preferred because it will be easier to update the structure for a system requiring changes in multiple clusters simultaneously.

 ```
 root